 Are all training places in barristers' chambers?

-Almost all pupillages are to be found in barristers’ chambers, although there are a handful at the employed Bar, which is when you work in-house for companies, firms, charities, the Crown Prosecution Service or the Government Legal Service.
+Almost all pupillages are to be found in barristers’ chambers, although there are a handful at the employed Bar, which is when you work in-house for companies, firms, charities, the Crown Prosecution Service or the Government Legal Profession.
 You will need to check, however, that these organisations are currently recruiting.

 Many chambers offer pupillages for the full 12 months; others will allow you to complete just one six-month period with them if you wish, while a few only offer first six or only second six pupillages.
 If you feel like doing something a bit different, there are a number of forms of work experience that can count as time served for the second six.
 See the Bar Standards Board website for more details.